lazzarello/awesome-crypto-art/README.md

 If you find this list helpful, please donate what you can spare to support future open source work by obxium laboratory!

-#### Bitcoin and Bitcoin based art & assets are welcome as donations to this address:
+### Please donate Bitcoin and Bitcoin based art & assets to this address:

 ```
 1Gm1bL1v3ntLXnkNE8Pw2SsnyhsotZwYKR